ccafer/honeypot_lab/README.md

 # Honeypot Lab
 Implementing a SOC and Honeynet in Azure
-Could potentially add triggers or alerts

 Project Summary:
-Setting up Azure Sentinel which is a cloud based SIEM(Security Information and Event Management) Also create a VM in the cloud which will be our Honeypot

-We will make the honeypot vulnerable to the internet by taking down Windows Firewall and then we will monitor and log a lot of attacks from different IP addresses from different countries all over the world and then display it on a map
+Setting up Azure Sentinel which is a cloud based SIEM(Security Information and Event Management) Also create a VM in the cloud which will be our Honeypot We will make the honeypot vulnerable to the internet by taking down Windows Firewall Then we will monitor and log attacks from different IP addresses from different countries all over the world and then display it on a map

 ![image](https://github.com/cenkcafer/honeypotlab/assets/61919465/89c476b6-0389-4b6f-9150-424563a226de)